 Small and medium-sized businesses that have a separate accounting system and inventory management system can do their invoicing and on either side.
 Companies for which accounting and inventory are somewhat decoupled may do their invoicing entirely using their accounting software.
 Other companies create invoices from within the inventory software and then export or sync them to the accounting software.

-In Finale Inventory you can create invoices from a sales order directly, or from shipments associated with a order, depending on whether you invoice based upon taking the order or shipping the product.
-If you invoice based on shipments, then you may have multiple invoices for a single order, one per shipment.
+In Finale Inventory you can create invoices from a sales order directly, or from shipments associated with an order, depending on whether you invoice based upon taking the order or shipping the product.
+If your invoice based on shipments, then you may have multiple invoices for a single order, one per shipment.
 Creating invoices is one part of Finale’s order management features.

 Hi.
 This is Will Harvey of Finale Inventory.
 I’m gonna give a quick demonstration here of creating invoices for sales orders or for shipments of the sales order.

 Invoices for orders, of course, are gonna begin with a sales order.
 So I’m gonna begin on this homepage by clicking “New sale” to create a new sale order.
 The blue button on the left here just picks a default order ID for this sale.

 Okay.
 You may have seen this in another video, this is a homepage here for the sales order that I’m creating.
 I’m gonna pick my customer, and then I’m ready to go, picking my items.
 I’m just gonna type in blueberry pie here to add a blueberry pie to my order and I’m gonna secondly add a boysenberry pie to my order.
 Notice the pie here is showing up in red.
 That’s because I don’t have any boysenberry pie in stock here.
 I can still make the order, but I’m gonna have difficulty shipping it.